skadistats/clarity/README.md

 Clarity is a parser for Dota 2 and CSGO replay files, written in Java.

+## June 24, 2021: Version 2.6.1 released

+Contains a bugfix for replays with the new Nemestice update.

 ## January 26, 2021: New releases and versioning model update!

 Starting today, I will switch to a semantic versioning theme (MAJOR.MINOR.PATCH)